evgenyneu/Cosmos/README.md

 #### Download star image files

-Images for the golden star used in the demo app are available in [Sketch and PNG formats](https://github.com/evgenyneu/Cosmos/tree/master/graphics/Stars/GoldStar).
+Images for the golden star used in the demo app are available in [here](https://github.com/evgenyneu/Cosmos/tree/master/graphics/Stars/GoldStar).
 Contributions for other star images are very welcome: add vector images to `/graphics/Stars/` directory and submit a pull request.

 ## Using Cosmos in a scroll/table view